A New Interior Color, “Hyper Green” is Here — And if It's Good Enough for Gucci, You've Got Our Attention

 Gucci said it and now it’s gospel.
 Their Spring 2024 runway highlighted a rather unique, fresh, and might I say, sharp green encased in casual grandeur, making two facts quite clear: green will always be omnipresent in design, and a fresh shade of pop green is about to transverse fashion and land firmly in our interiors.
 The lemony stand-out green color trend spells a bold yet refined vision for interior design; it has a bit of eccentricity yet still feels sophisticated.
 And we’re calling it “hyper green”.

 So, what’s the fuss, and why is this tone special?
 For one, it’s associated with creativity and a confident aesthetic.
 It’s modern, crisp, and instantly eye-catching — you can’t not have an opinion on it!
-While it does have an upbeat look (especially when used as an accent tone) for a more sophisticated look, perhaps a fully drenched small room in “hyper green” could do the trick.
-It feels individualistic, like it’s making a strong statement; but it is still liveable, and not just a passing phase.
+While it does have an upbeat look (especially when used as an accent hue), a fully drenched small room in “hyper green” could do the trick lending a room a more sophisticated look.

 Firstly, what is "Hyper Green"?